mrtoaf/archimedes-sbom/README.md

 >
 >        curl -sSfL https://raw.githubusercontent.com/anchore/syft/main/install.sh | sudo sh -s -- -b /usr/local/bin
 >
+>    **Why use sudo?**
+>    This option installs Syft system-wide in `/usr/local/bin`, making it easily accessible from any terminal session.
+It is ideal if you want a global installation and are comfortable using elevated permissions.
+>
 > 2. **Install locally** by specifying the current directory:
 >
 >        curl -sSfL https://raw.githubusercontent.com/anchore/syft/main/install.sh | sh -s -- -b .